Chenna789/DataStructuresAndAlgorithms/LinkedListDataStructure/LinkedListDataStructure/Readme.txt

 Since we have the head node pointer we are just linking new node to it.
 This has the complexity of O(1) - Constant time

-2) Insert on the Last Node
+2) Insert at the Last Node
 -------------------------------
 How do you insert a new link to the end of the chain?
 	i) Find the Last node(iterate till last node) and make lastnode.next = newItem - O(n)